poppadum/dynquee/doc/EmulationStation_events.md

 ## Actions

-The following actions are used by `digimarquee`:
+The following actions are used by `dynquee`:

 ### 1. action = `systembrowsing`